 Each year since the major deterioration of benthic conditions observed in spring 2016, we have reported improved benthic conditions in the following autumn-winter and a subsequent deterioration during the following spring.
 This response pattern appears to be well aligned with the decline in oxygen concentrations in middle and bottom waters each spring and subsequent replenishment of oxygen due to oceanic and wind driven recharge through late spring to autumn.
-In 2019 the improved benthic conditions compared with previous years is consistent with the less severe decline in DO in the preceding spring of 2018 relative to that observed in spring 2017 and 2016.
-These signs are certainly encouraging; however, it is important to remember that oxygen levels in the middle and bottom waters of the harbour are still lower than observed historically, and in spring 2019 oxygen levels in the bottom waters have again declined to the very low levels reported previously, coinciding with a period of higher river flows and limited oceanic recharge.
-The cycle observed represents a complex interplay between the many factors that influence the consumption of oxygen (e.g. organic matter and nutrient inputs) and those that drive its resupply (e.g. wind, river flow).
-Each year our understanding of recovery dynamics in the harbour continues to improve; the next round of faunal surveys is scheduled for early 2020.
+In 2019 we reported improved benthic conditions compared with previous years and attributed this to the less severe decline in DO in the preceding spring of 2018 relative to that observed in spring 2017 and 2016.
+As expected, there was a decline in macrofaunal abundance and number of species observed in January 2020 following the decline in DO in the preceding spring of 2019.
+Despite the more pronounced and prolonged decline in DO in spring 2019 compared to spring 2018, benthic conditions (including macrofaunal abundance and diversity) were similar to those observed at the same time the previous year in 2019.
+Although the latest results are consistent with improved benthic conditions over recent years, oxygen levels in the middle and bottom waters of the harbour remain low.
+The more prolonged and pronounced decline in DO in late 2019 again demonstrate the pivotal role that the weather (e.g. wind, river flow) plays in influencing the magnitude and extent of the seasonal DO decline, and thus, the capacity to reach levels that may lead to a deterioration in benthic conditions.